 As we head into Earth Month this April, now is a great time to start planning how you might want to celebrate the beauty of Mother Nature right here on Fort Lauderdale Beach.
-From family-friendly outdoor activities to nature walks, and opportunities to demonstrate your commitment to a healthy planet, here are 10 Dates to mark down on your calendar, plus additional links on ways to green your routine on Earth Day Thursday, April 22, 2021.
+From family-friendly outdoor activities to nature walks, and opportunities to demonstrate your commitment to a healthy planet, here are dates to mark down on your calendar and links on ways to green your routine on Earth Day Friday, April 22, 2022.

 Explore the Outdoors